ibm-cloud-docs/netezza/authentication/ldap_authentication.md

 {: #ldapprocedure}

 1. Log in to your {{site.data.keyword.netezza_short}} instance.
-1. Connect to the database by using `nzsql`.
+1. Connect to the database by using `nzsql` as a user with administrative access.

     ```sql
-    nzsql
+    nzsql -u admin -pw XXXXX
     ```
     {: codeblock}